mellonpass/.github/profile/README.md

 # About MellonPass

-A password manager built using Python and Svelte (Typescript).
+A password manager written in Python (Django) and Svelte (Typescript).
 This project is open source, so everybody can do security reviews, propose improvements, and fork MellonPass.

-# About MellonPass Repos

-## MellonPass Server

-A Django-powered API server for serving and storing information securely.
-All stored data are encrypted before reaching the server from the client application, It also provides database-level encryption at rest to protect data.

-## MellonPass Web

-The front-end application is built using Svelte (TypeScript), having a security feature for safely storing decrypted data and users' encrpytion/decryption keys.

 ## Key features